0xnogo/encode-solidity-expert/homework/lesson4/homework.md

 2.
 ```

 Event spoofing?
 Spoofing in general means to pretend to be someone to win a person's trust.

-By Event spoofing, I undersand that one contract is emitting events that look similar to the right one so that people/website react to them.
-The Spoofer can then fake a subscriptions to be part of a community for example.
+Around project like the Graph (takes events and put them in DB and query...).
+But it is relying upon data received.
+We could imagine the situation that a malicious person create a token and use that contract that would send out more event or change details in the events arguments.
+Like Vitalik address has bought some of that token and be fooled by that (and buy it)

 ```
 3.